TkkrLab/website/content/cybersaturdays/2022_03_19_ctf_leermiddel_voor_jong_en_oud.en.md

 Capture the Flags (CTFs) are the crossword puzzles of ICT professionals.
 But how do they work, what is the purpose and how can they be used as a learning tool?

-In this presentation Julian takes you through the different types of CTFs and how they can be used in schools such as Media Awareness or in companies as a test for new products.
+In this presentation Julian Roseboom takes you through the different types of CTFs and how they can be used in schools such as Media Awareness or in companies as a test for new products.

 You will also receive tips on how to start CTFs yourself and Julian walks you through a CTF to show you how to reach certain conclusions (or not).

-## About Julian
+## About Julian Roseboom
 Participant of TkkrLab and very interested in CTF and often participated myself.

 <hr>